RavikantShinde05/Build_AI_Agent_Tutorial/RAG Systems/README.md

 Crucial for the medical industry (processing X-rays alongside text reports), as well as surveillance and security sectors.

 ### 7. Self-RAG (Self-Reflective RAG)
+### Architecture:
-Architecture: The system generates an initial draft response, then critiques and analyzes it to see if it is high-quality or if more information is needed before delivering the final output.
+The system generates an initial draft response, then critiques and analyzes it to see if it is high-quality or if more information is needed before delivering the final output.

 - Applications:
 Best for industries with strong regulations or those that are research-heavy, where the accuracy of the final response must be rigorously verified.
 In practice, organizations often combine these architectures to further improve performance and handle more sophisticated real-world tasks.

+## Conclusion
+RAG is not just a single technology but a powerful technique that mitigates the core weaknesses of AI.
+By maintaining data privacy and providing cost-effective accuracy, RAG is bridge between generic AI and specialized, expert systems.
+For organizations looking to implement AI safely and effectively, RAG is no longer optional—it is the standard.

+Based on the sources provided, Retrieval-Augmented Generation (RAG) is a technique that turns an AI model's task into an "open-book exam," allowing it to access real-time databases to improve accuracy.
+While the standard pipeline involves ingestion (preparing data into vector embeddings) and retrieval/generation (finding relevant context to answer a query), there are several specialized architectures used in the industry.